Many of us spend far too much time hunched over our technology.

 Hold on any tight spots and even move your leg to make circles on the ball.
 You can also rock a bit forward (toward your shin) or backward (toward you calf) to hit different angles.

-Because you are sitting on something, you may find you have to manual adjust the roller instead of letting it roll up higher on your leg.
-Move the roller up your hamstring and repeat, rocking side to side and lifting and lowering your leg.
+If you are sitting on something, you may find you have to manual adjust the ball instead of letting it roll up or down on your leg.
+Move the ball down your hamstring and repeat, rocking side to side and lifting and lowering your leg.

 Make sure to spend extra time on tight spots.
 You don’t need to waste times on areas that aren’t tight.